-Class 1-AF Policy.
-On any Distribution Date, the Trustee will distribute to the holders of each class of Class 1-AF Certificates, any Insured Payments received from the Class 1-AF Insurer with respect to each such class and such Distribution Date.
+Class 2-A-2 Policy.
+On any Distribution Date, the Trustee will distribute to the holders of the Class 2-A-2 Certificates, any Insured Payments received from the Class 2-A-2 Insurer with respect to that Distribution Date.

 Residual Certificates.
 The Class A-R Certificates do not bear interest.
-The Class A-R Certificates will receive a distribution of \$100 of principal on the first Distribution Date, after which their Certificate Principal

-Balance will equal zero.
-The \$100 will be withdrawn from a reserve account established by the Trustee and funded by the Depositor on the Closing Date for the purposes of making distributions on the Class A-R Certificates.
+The Class A-R Certificates will receive a distribution of \$100 of principal on the first Distribution Date, after which their Certificate Principal Balance will equal zero.
+The \$100 will be withdrawn from a reserve account established by the Trustee and funded by the Depositor on the Closing Date for the purposes of making distributions on the Class A-R and Class P Certificates.
 The Class A-R Certificates will remain outstanding for so long as the Trust Fund will exist.
-In addition to the distribution of principal on the first Distribution Date, on each Distribution Date, the holders of the Class A-R Certificates, as provided in the Pooling and Servicing Agreement, will be entitled to receive any available funds remaining after payment of interest and principal on the Senior Certificates and on the Subordinate Certificates and payments to the Class 1-AF Insurer and the Swap Counterparty (each as described above) and distributions to the Class CF and Class CV Certificates (as provided in the Pooling and Servicing Agreement).
+In addition to the distribution of principal on the first Distribution Date, on each Distribution Date, the holders of the Class A-R Certificates, as provided in the Pooling and Servicing Agreement, will be entitled to receive any available funds remaining after payment of interest and principal on the LIBOR Certificates and any payments to the Class 2-A-2 Insurer and the Swap Counterparty (each as described above) and distributions to the Class C Certificates (as provided in the Pooling and Servicing Agreement).
 It is not anticipated that there will be any significant amounts remaining for distribution to the Class A-R Certificates.